NexaLinux/under-ddos.nexalinux.github.io/README.md

 # under-ddos.github.io
-https://nexalinux.xyz uses this when it's being DDoSed to use GitHub's DDOS protection
+The page that replaces the main site when Nexa Linux is being DDoSed.